 Rethymnon city break: Perfect itinerary

-On the other hand, those exploring Crete for the first time are eager to give every region a chance, devoting 2-3 days to discovering the region of Rethymnon is a great idea to get more than a glimpse of this unique Cretan area, full of traditions, wonderful landscapes, and a unique southern coast.
+On the other hand, those who come to Crete for the first time want to give every region a chance.
+Devoting 2-3 days to discovering the region of Rethymnon is a great idea to get a glimpse of this land of traditions, wonderful landscapes, and a unique coast.

-As I also did for the Chania and Heraklion itineraries, this itinerary starts with three must-sees for those who visit the region with an organized tour and have little free time available.
-Whether it’s just a few hours or more than a couple of days, there’s so much you can do!
+As I also did for the short Chania and Heraklion itineraries, we now start with three must-sees.
+These are perfect if you visit the region with an organized tour or have little free time.
+Whether it’s just a few hours or a couple of days, there’s so much you can do!
 Take a look…

 Just a few hours in Rethymnon… or more!

-It’s a few seasons already that you can also arrive at Rethymnon from other islands with a ferry, if that’s your case, or if you are touring other cities but plan to spend a weekend in town, there are many things to do in Rethymnon.
+It’s a few years now already that you can arrive at Rethymnon from other islands with a ferry.
+If that’s you, or if you only plan to spend a weekend in town, there are many things to do in Rethymnon.

-It’s always a great idea to start by exploring the old town of Rethymnon, a maze of romantic cobblestone alleys, beautiful Venetian houses and a lovely Venetian port.
+It’s a good idea to start by exploring the old town, a maze of romantic cobblestone alleys, beautiful Venetian houses, and a lovely Venetian port.

-Other than that, in the region, there are beautiful beaches you can visit, both close to the city as well as on the Libyan sea coast, in the south of the island, and it’s quite simple to visit them on a day trip even if you’re in town only for 2 or 3 days.
+Other than that, in the region, there are beautiful beaches, both close to the city as well as on the Libyan sea coast, in the south of the island, and it’s quite simple to visit them on a day trip even if you’re in town only for a couple of days.

-If your trip to Crete includes only one day in Rethymnon, you can choose some of the ideas below to spend a great day in town.
+If you’re spending just one day in Rethymnon, choose some of the ideas below to spend a great day in town.